krishula/AzureMLCapstone/README.md

   - Maximum number of iterations to converge, max_iter = 1200

 ### Future Improvements
-  - Model can be improved by using a less aggressive early stopping policy like truncation stopping policy.
+  - Auto ML Model can be improved by using a less aggressive early stopping policy like truncation stopping policy.
 It cancels a percentage of lowest performing runs at each evaluation interval.
 Runs are compared using the primary metric.
 This can help up the number of models with higher accuracy.
-  - We can use Gridsampling instead of random sampling since it uses all the possible values from the search space.
+  - For Hyperdrive run, we can use Gridsampling instead of random sampling since it uses all the possible values from the search space.
 It might get us a model with even better accuracy.
   - Data denoising can also be performed to cut down on the values for the datasets that might deviate the models from better accuracies.
   - We can try using the timeit() function to test out how fast the models respond to network deployments and result outputs.